pantheon-systems/drops-7/profiles/express/modules/features/cu_ldap/README.txt

 accounts and non-LDAP accounts.

-4. In order to use this feature, your site must be SSL enabled - passwords must be transfered via https - this feature comes with configurations for the securepages module to ensure this.
+4. In order to use this feature, your site must be SSL enabled - passwords must be transfered via https.
 If you are using CU servers, ITSO can provide SSL certificates free of charge.

 5. Finally, this feature configures the Drupal LDAP module to allow anybody